Studiobear/designspek/libs/core/readme.md

 <MyComponent bg="primary" m={[1, 2, 3]} />
 ```

+---

+## Roadmap to v1

+- [ ] **Typescript**: At the foundational level, design specifications define and work with a multitude of types; e.g., _numbers_(`m: 0`), _strings_(`m: 'sm'`) and _arrays_(`margin: ['sm', 'none', 'lg']`).
+Ergo, static typings are a basic requirement for sane evolution.
+- [ ] **Optimize theme integration**: The current direction is exploratory and naively pulls together multiple libraries as a proof-of-concept.
+However, in doing so, styles are looped a multiple of times to:
+  - get/convert mapped custom shorthand attributes
+  - integrate theme variables via Styled-System
+  - then finally parsed into CSS with Goober.
+- [ ] **Theme Aliases**: The current mash-up breaks the built in Styled-System aliasing for things like color.
+Previously, `'primary'` was all that's needed, but full object path of `'theme.colors.primary'` is currently required.
+Aliases for spacing such as `['s','m','l']` instead of `[0,1,2]` will make it the specification implementation more idiomatic.
+- [ ] **Variants**: Currently, modes are supported that reflect contextual reactivity on a global level.
+Current patterns and expectations also provide atomic context on the component level.
+- [ ] **Composition**: The main style object is a plain old javascript object and therefore easily composable.
+Create standards for de/re-composition to manage growing complexity.
+- [ ] **Style dictionary**: Styles are stored in a plain object as a dictionary for mostly SSR use.
+Need to compare alternatives such as use of ES6 Maps might be more optimized or irrelevant for this use case.

+---

-# Acknowledgements
+## Acknowledgements

 This library was initially inspired by [svelte-styled-system(@manuschillerdev)](https://github.com/manuschillerdev/svelte-styled-system).
-At time of discovery, svelte-styled-system was annotated as a proof-of-concept for bringing in the concepts of [styled-system](https://styled-system.com/) and doing it in as small of a package as possible.
-SSUI vears away from this by choosing to directly integrate with the styled-system ecosystem, at the cost of size optimization, yet increase compatibality with themes builts for mainly React-based projects.
+At time of discovery, svelte-styled-system was annotated as a proof-of-concept for bringing in the concepts of [styled-system](https://styled-system.com/) and doing it in as small of a package as possible. _Designspek_ vears away from this by choosing to make design specificiations